Puppy Shopping List

 Bringing a new puppy home is such an exciting time, and there a few things you may want to get before you new family member moves in.

 Gone are the days of welcoming a puppy into your home with just a cardboard box, some old newspapers, and a few dishes that you pulled out of your cupboard.
-Modern-day dog owners are all about giving their dogs the best and most comfortable lives possible, and the dog supply industry has evolved to reflect this.
+Modern-day dog owners are all about giving their dogs the best and most comfortable lives possible, and the petcare industry has evolved to reflect this.
 Here are some great items your new canine companion would love:

 Puppies are cute, but they can be extremely destructive.
 Shoes, wooden furniture, houseplants, even floorboards—nothing in a house is truly safe from the eager jaws of a teething puppy.
-Chewing is normal and natural behavior for young dogs, so stopping puppy from doing it isn’t really an option.
+Chewing is normal and natural behaviour for young dogs, so stopping a puppy from doing it isn’t really an option.
 What you can do is provide them with plenty of high-quality chew toys that they can gnaw on until their heart’s content.
-When they’ve have a fun, safe outlet for their urges to chew, they’ll be less likely to wreck your belongings.
+When they have a fun, safe outlet for their urges to chew, they’ll be less likely to wreck your belongings.

 High Quality Dog Food

 Every pup wants to look their best, so regular grooming is key.
 With thousands of products out there, make sure to get the right one that’s suitable for your pup’s coat.
 Got a pup with short fur?
 A standard bristle brush is fine.
 If your dog has long, flowing locks, you made need something a little more substantial, like this double sided option.
+Gentle, soft brushing at a young age can get your pup used to the idea of brushing so it isn't scary when they're older.
+Testing out a short bath can also be useful while they're little, to clean off any muck but also get them used to the idea.

 Coats and Jumpers